Skip to main content

 Wheat allergy and gluten

-• For a person with a wheat allergy, it is important to check for all wheat ingredients on a food label, even in those foods that are labelled 'gluten-free'.
+• For a person with a wheat allergy, it is important to check for all wheat ingredients on a food label, even in foods that are labelled 'gluten-free'.

 Coeliac disease and gluten